Small kitchen ideas for maximising your home’s potential

 Image: Second Nature Collection

 If you’ve seen a feature you really love for your kitchen, ask yourself if it would work on a smaller scale.
-This kitchen island in a Second Nature kitchen, for example, is on the small side, but still offers a socialable seat, storage and work surface food prep space.
+This kitchen island in a Second Nature kitchen, for example, is on the small side, but still offers a sociable seat courtesy of a miniature work surface overhang, as well as bringing extra storage and work surface space into the equation.

 Get smart with appliances